 - Barriers to care, which is measured through metrics like the number of residents with health care cost or other issues that keep them from getting the health care they need

 The Dashboard is intended to be a tool to help Colorado communities of all kinds better understand the local access to care situation.
-It isn’t just for geographically-defined communities; the Dashboard reflects information about access to care for communities of color, children, LGBT Coloradans, and other population-based communities.
+It isn’t just for geographically-defined communities; the Dashboard reflects information about access to care for communities of color, children, LGBTQ Coloradans, and other population-based communities.
 Communities can use the tool as a driver in local conversations, so they can make smart decisions on how to best use their resources.
 Our hope is that communities will supplement the tool with their own data, stories, and experiences, making it an even more robust illustration of access to care across Colorado.
 We recognize that the Dashboard will never be able to answer every question about access, but it can start the conversation in the right place—a shared understanding of the current situation.

 We’re currently wrapping up testing with a select few communities and using the feedback that we’ve gotten to improve the early drafts of the tool.
 It will be launched later in 2015, which will cap two years of dedicated thinking, planning, and leading on this important issue.
 We can’t wait to see communities in action, using the Dashboard to understand and improve access to care!